 Conferences and symposia will feature investment and advisor opportunities between the two communities, as well as market-applied research collaborations.

-GHANA GLOBAL will initially focus on advancing research and forging relationships as a pathway to bringing entrepreneurial stakeholders together from the U.S. and Ghana.
+GHANA GLOBAL will initially focus on forging relationships as a pathway to bringing entrepreneurial stakeholders together from the U.S. and Ghana.
 Initial efforts include the following: (1) defining “brand similarities” (i.e., identifiably expressed or visible commonalities) through research and publishings; and (2) developing industry relationships among investors, advisors, and startup founders by organizing recurring conference gatherings.

 Academic publishings, popular press articles, news segments, media showcases, and organized industry-academic gatherings will be promoted through GHANA GLOBAL and shared with a broader community.